xwmx/nb/README.md

 [`ack`](http://beyondgrep.com/), and
-[`grep`](https://en.wikipedia.org/wiki/Grep), in that order, and performs searches using the first tool it finds. `notes search` works the same regardless of which tool is found and is perfectly fine using the environment's built-in `grep`. `rg`, `ag`, and `ack` are a lot faster on large notebooks and there are some subtle differences in color highlighting.
+[`grep`](https://en.wikipedia.org/wiki/Grep), in that order, and performs searches using the first tool it finds. `notes search` works mostly the same regardless of which tool is found and is perfectly fine using the environment's built-in `grep`. `rg`, `ag`, and `ack` are faster and there are some subtle differences in color highlighting.

 ### Revision History